econtrerasd/Foenix-Sprite-Editor/README.md

 * Sprite Editor Grid
 * Sprite Representation

-The program Operation will be discussed as we review each of the sections
+The program Operation will be discussed as we review each one of the sections

 MENU ICONS
 ------------------------------------------------